xqdzn/django-crud-generator/docs/source/create_blog_in_5_minutes.md

 from django.db import models
 from django.contrib.auth import models as auth_models

-from base import models as base_models
+from apps.base import models as base_models

 from . import (
     conf